 • Process.
 Add the lids and rings, tightening them until they are fingertip-tight.
 Transfer them into a waterbath canner.
 Fully submerge the jars in water with 2-3 inches above the jars.
 Cover and bring the water to a boil.
 Once the water hits a full rolling boil, set the timer for 15 minutes.

 • Cool.
-Once the timer goes off, remove from heat, remove the lid, and allow the jars to cool for 5 minutes.
-Remove the jars from the canner, place them in a heat-safe area, and allow them to cool for 12-24 hours.
+Once the timer goes off, remove from the heat, remove the lid, and let the jars cool for 5 minutes.
+Remove the jars from the canner, place them in a heat-safe area, and cool for 12-24 hours.

 • Check seals.
 After 24 hours, confirm a proper seal has been made by checking the centers to see if the center pops up.
 If it does not, place the jar in the fridge and use it within 5 days.
 Once a proper seal has been confirmed, remove the rings and store them in a cool, dark place for 12-18 months or per your lid manufacturer’s recommendations.